ivonesh/Recipes/Biscuits & Gravy.md

 Ingredients | Quantity
 -|-
-Breakfast sausage | 1 lb
+Breakfast sausage |1 lb
-4 cups | Warmed whole milk (50% power for 3 minutes)
+Warmed whole milk |4 cups (50% power for 3 minutes) Flour |6-7 Tablespoons
-6-7 Tablespoons | Flour
-2-3 tablespoons of butter, optional, if sausage is lean Salt and plenty of black pepper, to taste
+Butter, optional if sausage is lean | 2-3 tablespoons of Salt and plenty of black pepper, to taste

 Brown the meat.